64. Who the Fuck is Hugh?

 Sat there long enough to watch an old couple come in, drink, laugh, argue over the jukebox, and leave.

 Could’ve saved them the drama.
-They both like incredible music.
+They both still like shit music.

 No sign of Hugh.
 Ordered another.
 Probably for the best.
 He might not want my help.
-They get like that, the lost and losing.
+They get like that, don’t they?
+The lost and losing.

 Hugh didn’t show.
 Hope that means he’s sorted himself out.

-Saw Warwick on the way home, asked him if he wanted a nightcap.
+Saw Warwick on the way home, said he’d been to see the footy.
+Asked him if he wanted a nightcap.
 He seemed keen, so we headed back to mine.

-Had a couple of turbo shandies on the deckchairs, then he got up for a piss.
-He’d taken far too long, so I got up to find him.
+After a couple of turbo shandies on the deckchairs, he told a wild story about the game.
+Made him tell it again so I could write it down.
+He disappeared for a piss as I was scribbling.
+Realised he’d taken too long, so I got up to find him.

 He whistled.
 Rightly so.
 Panic over.